michaellee/old-michaelsoolee.com/_posts/2015-12-13-redesign-layout.md

 </div>
 <br>
 Meanwhile, I also wanted to visually excite the reader when I include images in my posts.
 From the image above, you'll see that images exceed beyond the 500 pixels line width.
 I've chosen for images to be 550 pixels wide.
 During my experiments with the layout, I've found that it was large enough to provide some visual difference from the text and not detract from the flow of the text.

+Once a reader is done reading a post, I then wanted to design a way to guide their next experience with my website.

 ## Guidance